RenchuSong/PRESS/README.md

 Read core/src/press_core_test_client.cpp to learn sample code of calling the APIs of PRESS service in C++.

 Read core/src/ad_hoc.cpp to learn sample code of directly calling the C++ functions in PRESS without going through the service APIs.
+This might be good for quick ad-hoc experiments.

 Run:
 ```